cyber-dojo-retired/runner-stateful/README.md

        "kata_id": "15B9AD6C42"
   }
 ```
-- returns true if it does, false if it doesn't, eg
+- returns true if it does, false if it doesn't.
 ```
   { "image_exists?": true   }
   { "image_exists?": false  }